Evidence-Based Technology

 John Doe: "MindChat says my depression risk is high—what can I do?"

-MindChat AI Coach voice: Your result show a potential persistent left-frontal alpha asymmetry pattern, a biomarker linked to low mood7.
+MindChat AI Coach voice: Your result show a potential persistent left-frontal alpha asymmetry pattern, a biomarker linked to low mood.
 This is a risk indicator, not a diagnosis.
 Research-backed steps that often help include:

 • 30 min of moderate exercise most days.
-A meta-analysis reported a 26 % mean reduction in depressive symptoms (Schuch et al., 2016)8.
+A meta-analysis reported a 26 % mean reduction in depressive symptoms (Schuch et al., 2016).

-• Daily “pleasant-event scheduling” (behavioural activation)9.
+• Daily "pleasant-event scheduling" (behavioural activation).

-• Two sessions of slow diaphragmatic breathing; an 8-week trial lowered depression scores significantly (Zaccaro et al., 2018)10.
+• Two sessions of slow diaphragmatic breathing; an 8-week trial lowered depression scores significantly (Zaccaro et al., 2018).

 If low mood persists or worsens, please consider consulting a mental-health professional.
 Let me know if you need more examples or recommendations.